wzhy2000/HiGWAS/README.md

 summary(r.gls);
 ```

-All functions and examples in the GWAS.lasso package are available in the manual (https://github.com/wzhy2000/gwas.lasso/blob/master/gwaslasso.manual.pdf).
+All functions and examples in the HiGWAS package are available in the manual (https://github.com/wzhy2000/HiGWAS/blob/master/higwas.manual.pdf).